naxalatex/matplotlib/README.md

 * Matplotlib is a graph plotting library in python which is used a visualization tool.
 * This library also comes with extensions like numpy and packages like seaborn adn pandas plotting function.

-##for example:
+## for example:

-import matplotlib.pyplot as plt import numpy as np x = np.array([2020, 2021,2022, 2023,2024])
+'import matplotlib.pyplot as plt import numpy as np x = np.array([2020, 2021,2022, 2023,2024])
 y1 = np.array([0,1,2,3,4])